ashish-r/Fizz-Buzz/README.md

 # Overview
 Fizz Buzz is the most common programming question asked during the interviews.
-The goal of this repository is to help the beginners with their contributions in Open Source.
+The goal of this repository is to help beginners with their contributions in Open Source.
 Every contribution is appreciated, just make sure to follow the contribution guidelines.

 # Hacktoberfest
 Hacktoberfest®(1 October-31 October is open to everyone in our global community.
 Whether you’re a developer or a student learning to code.